arewecooked.dev

 For Apple to Apple streaming, ProRes is incredible.
 MacBook to Mac Studio over Thunderbolt?
 Chef's kiss.
 Visually very hard to tell the difference.

-For Windows→Mac?
-I'd need to software-encode ProRes on the Windows side.
+For Windows to Mac?
+We'd need to software-encode ProRes on the Windows side.
 That means CPU encoding at maybe 10fps instead of 60.
 Not viable.

 Here's an idea: what if we didn't wait for each step to complete sequentially?

 A frame is just a grid of pixels.
-What if I split it into horizontal stripes, encoded each stripe independently, and started sending the first stripe while I'm still encoding the rest?
+What if we split it into horizontal stripes, encoded each stripe independently, and started sending the first stripe while still encoding the rest?

 That's striped encoding.
 The guest encodes stripes and pushes them to the network as they complete.
 The host receives stripes and starts decoding while more are still arriving.
 Two parallel pipelines instead of one sequential chain.

 Split HEVC encoding is RTX 4090 only.
 NVIDIA's split encoding API requires their latest architecture.
-My 3090?
+Our 3090?
 Not supported.

-So while this is conceptually beautiful — and the math works out to shave 3-5ms off the pipeline — I can't actually use it.
+So while this is conceptually beautiful — and the math works out to shave 3-5ms off the pipeline — we can't actually use it.
 Yet.

 This is what engineering looks like.
 You find the elegant solution, then discover it requires hardware you don't have.